 Here’s the biggest pros and cons of refinancing with LendKey to consider.

 - Compare interest rates from hundreds of local banks and credit unions.
 Compare rates and terms from a network of small bank or credit union lenders within just a few minutes.
 They have a quick online application.

 - Great unemployment protection.
 LendKey offers 18 months of paused payments if you become unemployed.
 This is a rare commodity among private lenders, so it’s worth considering if your future job stability is unknown.

 - Browsing rates won’t impact your credit.
 LendKey performs a soft credit pull that won’t affect your credit score.

 - Offers some death and disability protection.
-In every case so far, LendKey’s lenders have forgiven loans where the borrower became disabled or died.
+In every case so far, LendKey’s lenders have forgiven student loans when the borrower became disabled or died.

-- Not available to all states.
+- Not available in all states.
 Borrowers who live in Maine, Nevada, North Dakota, Rhode Island and West Virginia are not eligible.